vxcall/vxcall/README.md

 A web engineer, who works on mainly backend, frontend as well as devops stuff sometimes.
 Hate UI styling.

 Also enjoying reverse engineering softwares at night.
-Regularly contributing to cool OSS' out there. 🩷
+Regularly contributing to cool OSS' out there ♥

+Recently I'm into devirtualization of VMProtect and contributing assembly to LLVM lifter projects.
 ```nasm
 .vxcall:00405C4A                             ; =============== S U B R O U T I N E ========================
 .vxcall:00405C4A